Zhuinden/flowless/README.md

 _"Memory is the treasury and guardian of all things._" - Cicero

+_"It's better if you're good at one thing than if you're bad at many things just because you're trying too hard.
+Especially if you're a backstack library._" - Zhuinden

-**Flow gives names to your Activity's UI states, navigates between them, and remembers where it's been.**
+**Flow(less) gives names to your Activity's UI states, navigates between them, and remembers where it's been; and that's all it does.**

 ## Features